 What we offer

 You can enrol on accredited courses in English, maths and ICT.
 We also offer employability courses, vocational qualifications, ESOL courses and industry specific training for adults.
-For young people (16+) we offer Apprenticeships and full-time Vocational programmes.
+For young people (16+) we offer full-time Vocational programmes.
 In addition, we provide employee training and assessment on the employer’s premises.